-- "alteration, modification or change" or "altered, modified, or changed" means an alteration, modification or change that was made in the original makeup characteristics, function or design of a product or in the original recommendations, instructions and warnings given with respect to a product including the failure properly to maintain and care for a product.
+- "Alteration, modification, or change" or "altered, modified, or changed" means an alteration, modification, or change that was made in the original makeup characteristics, function, or design of a product or in the original recommendations, instructions, and warnings given with respect to a product.
+This includes the failure to properly maintain and care for a product.

-- "product liability action" means any action based on any theory or doctrine brought against the seller of a product on account of personal injury, (including illness, disease, disability and death) or property, economic or other damage allegedly caused by or resulting from the manufacture, construction, preparation, assembly, installation, testing, makeup, characteristics, functions, design, formula, plan, recommendation, specification, prescription, advertising, sale, marketing, packaging, labeling, repair, maintenance or disposal of, or warning or instruction regarding any product.
+- "Product liability action" means any action based on a theory or doctrine brought against the seller of a product on account of personal injury (including illness, disease, disability and death), or property, economic, or other damage.
+The plaintiff's damages could be caused by the manufacture, construction, preparation, assembly, installation, testing, makeup, characteristics, functions, design, formula, plan, recommendation, specification, prescription, advertising, sale, marketing, packaging, labeling, repair, maintenance or disposal of, or warning or instruction regarding any product.
 This definition excludes actions brought by State or federal regulatory agencies pursuant to statute.

-- "seller" means one who, in the course of a business conducted for the purpose, sells, distributes, leases, assembles, installs, produces, manufactures, fabricates, prepares, constructs, packages, labels, markets, repairs, maintains, or otherwise is involved in placing a product in the stream of commerce.
+- "Seller" means one who, in the course of business conducted for a purpose, sells, distributes, leases, assembles, installs, produces, manufactures, fabricates, prepares, constructs, packages, labels, markets, repairs, maintains, or otherwise is involved in placing a product in the stream of commerce.

 Obviously, in these circumstances, the "product" is Invokana; the "seller" is Janssen, Johnson & Johnson, or another member on the supply chain; and the "product liability action" would be your lawsuit against one of the sellers.